How to Use Listing Syndication Software

 What’s the size of the syndication network?

 The size of a syndication platform’s network refers to the number of sites that it posts listings to.
-Because the primary goal of listing syndication software is to expose your listings to as many renters as possible, this should be one of your biggest deciding factors.
+Because the primary goal of rental listing syndication software is to expose your listings to as many renters as possible, this should be one of your biggest deciding factors.

 Are you able to include multimedia?